-So you are setting up a framework to re-authenticate instances of Salesforce Sales Cloud (SFDC) and you want to know how you can test that your process was successful?
-I'm here to help you out - in this article we will look into how to revoke an SFDC OAuth token and we will also go over a scenario that you can run through to test and ensure that your re-authentication process through API call is successful.
+In this article, we will discuss how, if you are setting up a framework to re-authenticate instances of Salesforce Sales Cloud (SFDC), you can know how you can test that your process was successful.
+We will look into how to revoke an SFDC OAuth token and we will also go over a scenario that you can run through to test and ensure that your re-authentication process through API call is successful.

 1. The first step is to access your SFDC account and create an OAuth/Connected App that has scopes of both 'full' and 'refresh_token, offline_access'.
 It is also important to pay attention to the 'Refresh Token Policy' that you set on your Connect App because that can impact your ability to re-authenticate with this described process as well.

 2. Next authenticate an instance through API.
-The required calls and payloads are already discussed in the developer docs so I will refer you to that page for this step:
+The required calls and payloads are already discussed in the developer docs.

 3. Access your SAP Cloud Platform Open Connectors account, locate your new SFDC instance, and copy the auth header (user/org/element tokens) from the instance.
 For instance you can copy the full Authorization header from any endpoint after selecting your instance.